Shia villages in Palestine: Mandates after World War I

+Lebanon and Palestine

 In September 1920, the first French high commissioner General Henri Gouraud, announced the birth of the state of Greater Lebanon.
 On 23 December, the British and French signed an agreement that broadly defined the boundary between their respective spheres.
-The agreement also established the Paulet-Newcombe commission to determine the precise boundary, with wide powers to recommend adjustments.
+The agreement also established the Paulet–Newcombe commission to determine the precise boundary, with wide powers to recommend adjustments.
 In 1921, before the commission had reported, France conducted a census which covered the seven villages and granted Lebanese citizenship to their residents.
-None of the villages were listed in the 1922 census of Palestine.
+None of the villages were listed in the 1922 census of Palestine, but the remaining Shia population (classified as "Metawilehs") were still listed, totaling 156 persons: 3 in Gaza, 150 in Al Bassa, and 3 in Majd al-Kerum.
 However, the commission decided on border adjustments which placed the villages on the Palestinian side of the border, along with more than a dozen other villages.
 The new boundary was agreed in a treaty of September 1923.
 The citizenship of the residents was not changed to Palestinian until 1926.

 The 1931 census counted 4,100 Metawalis in Palestine.
 Abil al-Qamh was about half Shia and half Greek Christian, while the other six were mostly Shia.

+1948 Arab–Israeli War

-During the 1948 Arab-Israeli War, all of the villages were depopulated.
+During the 1948 Arab–Israeli War, all of the villages were depopulated.
 Their residents mostly fled as refugees to Lebanon, though some remained in Israel as internally displaced persons.
 Israeli communities partly or completely on the lands of the former villages include Yuval, Shomera, Zar'it, Shtula, Margaliot, Ramot Naftali, Yir'on, Yiftah, and Malkia.

 In 1994, the refugees from the seven villages, who had been classified as Palestinian refugees since 1948, were granted Lebanese citizenship.
 Some factions in the Lebanese government, Hezbollah in particular, have called for the seven villages to be "returned to Lebanon".